Liquorice-HQ/DEX_hackathon/README.md

 Core audience:

--Traders in DEFI who want to be able to swap coins onchain with the usage of cryptocurrency wallets such as metamask.
+-Traders in DEFI who want to be able to swap crypto onchain with the usage of cryptocurrency wallets such as metamask.
 Small users benefit from tight spread due to efficient liquidity stimulation which gives makers a good reason to price big volumes very close to the market price.
 A special interest may come from liquidators or other participants who want to execute big volume automatically and instantly without waiting for a good OTC trade as liquorice provides stuimulus for makers to price big clips constantly in the market similar to traditional FX brokerages or order book exchanges.
 Which gives an edge over AMM or RFQ based protocols

 -Makert makers.
 Especially those who have high vip tiers on centralized exchnages such as binance.
 Protocol is largely designed to give an easy way for CEXs market makers to price DEFI users